Welcome to HAM Helsinki Art Museum!

 The best way to avoid contracting the coronavirus is to wash your hands.
 That is why we are asking everyone to maintain good hand hygiene.
 Hand sanitiser and hand washing stations are available in our premises.

 The virus is highly contagious when in close contact.
-If you see that there is a line to our cash or information desk, please wait a moment and make sure to keep a safe distance of at least two metres from the person in front of you.
-If you do not have a tissue, please cough or sneeze into your sleeve.
+If you see that there is a line to our cash or information desk, please wait a moment and make sure to keep a safe distance from the person in front of you.

 We cough and sneeze properly